Your free business.com+ membership unlocks exclusive tech deals and advisor support

 With PayPal, you can customize invoice templates with your logo, contact information, billing terms and other custom fields.
 You can also save invoices as templates to speed up the invoicing process going forward.
 PayPal lets you store up to 50 templates for reuse.

-PayPal invoicing also helps you manage receivables more efficiently by letting you view billing history, track customer payments and send automatic reminders and payment alerts when invoices go unpaid.
+PayPal invoicing also helps you manage receivables more efficiently by letting you view billing history, track customer payments and send automatic reminders when invoices go unpaid.

 Accept payments